KeiferC/ca-precincts/README.md

 ### Digitization of Precinct Maps
 Raster maps from the county's website were georeferenced in QGIS and then used to outline precinct boundaries around which census blocks were geographically merged.
-All maps were projected in `EPSG:...` (NAD83/UTM zone __)
+All maps have coordinate reference systems (CRS) defined on `EPSG:102003` (USA Contiguous Albers Equal Area Conic) for georeferencing along the OpenStreetMap (OSM) standard.
+Additionally, the Albers projection is the standard used by the US Census Bureau, from which the geographic data comes.
+The maps are projected in `EPSG:3310` (NAD83/California Albers) for prioritizing geographic area.

 ### Data Joining
+The block-level and county-level shapefiles were joined to disaggregate county names to blocks.
+The script can be found in the Jupyter Notebook `script/join-blocks-counties.ipynb`.
+The joined shapefile can be found in
+`geodata/census/shp/2010/blocks-counties-joined.zip`.

 Shapefile and tabular data joins were done using python.
 The documented script can be found in the Jupyter Notebook `...`

 ### GeoData Aggregation